Midsummer: France

 In France, the Fête de la Saint-Jean (feast of St John) is traditionally celebrated with bonfires (le feu de Saint-Jean), and is a Catholic festivity in celebration of Saint John the Baptist.
 It takes place on 24 June, on Midsummer day (St John's Day).
-In certain French towns, a tall bonfire is built by the inhabitants in order to be lit on St John's Day.
+In certain French towns, a tall bonfire is built by the inhabitants to be lit on St John's Day.
 In the Vosges region and in the Southern part of Meurthe-et-Moselle, this huge bonfire is named chavande.

 France also rejoices on 21 June for the Fête de la Musique, which became an international celebration over time.